- Loyola Receives Stroke Gold Plus Quality Achievement Award

 Why Choose Loyola for Stroke Care?

-Loyola’s Stroke Center has been accredited by The Joint Commission as an Advanced Primary Stroke Center.
-For the sixth year in a row, Loyola was recognized in 2014 by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for our commitment and success in implementing a higher standard of stroke care through a comprehensive system for rapid stroke diagnosis, treatment and rehabilitation.
+Loyola’s Stroke Center has been recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for eight years in a row for our commitment and success in implementing a higher standard of stroke care.
 Loyola is also the only academic medical center in the Chicago area accredited as a stroke specialty program by CARF (Commission on Accreditation of Rehabilitation Facilities) International.
+Loyola has been accredited by The Joint Commission as an Advanced Primary Stroke Center.

 Loyola’s Stroke Center and neuro intensive care unit are staffed by dedicated stroke neurologists, hospitalists and Magnet-status nurses.